plutus-community/docs/docs/Example Pioneer Projects/Cardano_Plutus_NFT_Creator.md

 EOF
 ```

-It then takes the plutus policy from the validation and submits the results to the cardano-cli.
+Then take plutus policy from the validation and submit the results to the cardano-cli:

 ```
 #build the transaction using the parameters from above